City Guide for: Konstanz, Germany

 Best Time to Visit

-The best time to visit Constance is during the shoulder seasons, spring (April-May) and autumn (September-October).
-The weather is generally pleasant, the crowds are smaller than in the peak summer months, and the prices for accommodation are often lower.
-Summer (June-August) is also a popular time to visit, with warm weather perfect for swimming and boating on the lake, but be prepared for larger crowds and higher prices.
-Winter (November-March) can be cold and snowy, but it offers a unique charm, especially during the Christmas season when the city hosts a festive Christmas market.
+The best time to visit Konstanz is during the shoulder seasons, from late spring (May-June) to early autumn (September-October).
+The weather is pleasant, the crowds are smaller than in the peak summer months, and the surrounding landscape is particularly beautiful.
+Summer (July-August) is also a popular time to visit, but expect higher prices and more tourists.
+Winter (November-March) can be cold and snowy, but the Christmas market is a festive attraction.

 Transportation